albbaous/Dissertation/README.md

 - Directories A-H were successful in producing roary outputs but I,J,K were not so what was problematic about them?

 #### Using prob_directories.sh to combine directory_9, 10 and 11 which contain the files roary failed on:

 - This assesses whether there is was an issue with specific files or whether it was the volume of files that troubled roary since I,J,K contained more files than previous directories.

 - Running roary on the resultant directory showed no issues so the files were all fine.

-### Combining directory H with
+#### Combining directory H with directory_11
+- This was done using the script H_K.sh

+- This was a last attempt at getting roary to run on as many files as possible

 ## Running Roary

-- Download using: mamba install -c bioconda conda-forge roary=1.13.0

 - Run on Augusta using the command: sbatch roary.sh